Cheaper Alternatives to Melbourne Airport’s SkyBus

 The cheapest ways to get from Melbourne Airport to the CBD

-SkyBus offers the only direct bus service from Melbourne Airport to the city, and the promised Melbourne airport rail line is still being debated.
-But there are other public bus services available from Melbourne Airport which stop at nearby train stations.
+SkyBus offers the only direct bus service from Melbourne Airport to the city centre, and the promised Melbourne airport rail line is still little more than an election promise.
+But there are other public bus services available from Melbourne Airport that stop at nearby train stations.
+There’s also a complimentary bus that can take you to South Wharf, just south-west of the CBD.

 Melbourne Airport’s public bus stop is located below the carpark near Terminal 4.
 From here, you can catch a route 478, 479, 482 or 901 bus.